itshowrohitworks/Titanic-Data-Logistic-Regression-Project/README.md

 # Titanic Logistic Regression Classifier 🚢

-This project implements a machine learning solution for the famous Titanic dataset from the Kaggle competition.
+This project implements a machine-learning solution for the *Training data* in the famous *Titanic dataset*(https://www.kaggle.com/c/titanic/data?select=train.csv) from the *Kaggle competition*.
 The goal is to predict whether a passenger survived or not based on various features, using Logistic Regression.
 Below is a breakdown of the step-by-step process:

 # Step-by-Step Process: